"Music gives soul to the universe, wings to the mind, flight to the imagination and life to everything."

 For pupils wanting to learn an instrument, we do offer heavily subsidised instrumental lessons on the instruments listed below, which take place during the school day.

-Students have the opportunity to take the exams on their instrument.
+Students have the opportunity to prepare for the ABRSM exams.

-At St Mary’s Catholic Primary School, we believe that music is an essential part of every child’s holistic development, whether they are interested in taking music for their future career purposes or if they enjoy music for purely recreational reasons, music will help them to become a well-rounded and successful individual.
+At St Mary’s Catholic Primary School, we believe that music is an essential part of every child’s holistic development.